pelagios/pelagios-api-tutorial/README.md

 # Pelagios API Developer Examples

-These examples illustrate how you can use the [Pelagios API](http://github.com/pelagios/pelagios-api-v3) to build your own Web mashups.
+These examples illustrate how you can use the [Pelagios API](http://github.com/pelagios/pelagios-api-v3) in your own Web mashups and applications.
 The examples require knowledge of JavaScript, and it helps if you have used a Web mapping library before.
 But otherwise, things should Just Work.

 ## Running the Examples